I never would have thought that I would feel like a stranger in my own family. Depression changed everything, though.

 I spent Christmas with my family this year.
 It was a small gathering – just my parents, my brother, his fiancee, and me.
 Except it didn’t feel small; it seemed like there were far too many people around.
 I haven’t had a lot of contact with my family for some time now because of my depression-related self-imposed isolation.
-In the last year and a half I had only seen my brother twice, and hadn’t seen my soon-to-be sister-in-law at all.
+In the last year and a half, I only saw my brother twice, and I hadn’t seen my soon-to-be sister-in-law at all.
 I was reluctant to head “home for the holidays”, but decided I should push myself and just go for it.

 I’m back home now, and it feels like a relief to be alone with just my guinea pigs for company.
-I’m left wondering, though, if this feeling of being a stranger in my own family will ever really go away.
+I’m left wondering, though, if feeling like a stranger in my own family is something that will ever really go away.
 Maybe if (when?) my illness goes into remission things will go back to normal, but that seems hard to imagine at this point.
-It’ not their behaviour that would need to change, it’s my perspective, and it feels like the connections that well me used to value have been washed away in the storm of my depression.
-Maybe I’ll find them again, or maybe I’ll forge new connections in the future, but at this point I don’t see that happening any time soon.
+It’s not their behaviour that would need to change, it’s my perspective, and it feels like the connections that well me used to value have been washed away in the storm of my depression.
+Maybe I’ll find them again, or maybe I’ll forge new connections in the future, but at this point, I don’t see that happening any time soon.